Before the Pilgrims, Floridians celebrated the ‘real’ first Thanksgiving

 UF retired history professor Michael Gannon wrote in his influential book on the subject that the event “was the first community act of religion and thanksgiving in the first permanent settlement in the land.”

-This little-known chapter of history challenges the traditional Thanksgiving story, which reflects an Anglicized version of history and supports America’s colonial origins being viewed as solely, or at least primarily, British, said Gifford Waters, historical archaeology collection manager at the Florida Museum.
+This little-known chapter of history challenges the traditional Thanksgiving story, reflecting an Anglicized version of history and supporting America’s colonial origins being viewed as solely, or at least primarily, British, said Gifford Waters, historical archaeology collection manager at the Florida Museum.

 “The fact is, the first colony was a melting pot and the cultural interactions of the many groups of people in the colony were much more like the U.S. is today than the British colonies ever were,” Waters said.
-“I think the true story of the first Thanksgiving is especially important, since there is a growing Hispanic population in the U.S. and the role of the Spanish colony in La Florida is often neglected in the classroom.”
+“I think the true story of the first Thanksgiving is especially important since there is a growing Hispanic population in the U.S. and the role of the Spanish colony in La Florida is often neglected in the classroom.”

 Historical eyewitness accounts describe the first Thanksgiving as a scene marked by diversity, with colonists and local Timucuan people in attendance.
 More than 400 artifacts left behind by the various cultural groups that made up the first colony are currently on display in the Florida Museum’s exhibit, “First Colony: Our Spanish Origins.”

-Waters said the meal probably took place near the mouth of present-day Hospital Creek on the Matanzas River, where today the Mission of Nombre de Dios and the Fountain of Youth Archaeological Park — the site of Menéndez’ original encampment and the first colony — are located.
+Waters said the meal probably took place near the mouth of present-day Hospital Creek on the Matanzas River, where today the Mission of Nombre de Dios and the Fountain of Youth Archaeological Park — the site of Menéndez’s original encampment and the first colony — are located.
 The feast followed a Thanksgiving Mass, which Deagan said was a common practice of sailors after a tumultuous expedition.

-The 68 days that it took Menéndez and his followers to get to Florida’s shore had not been easy.
+The 68 days it took Menéndez and his followers to get to Florida’s shore was not easy.
 After leaving Spain with eight ships, the group arrived in Florida with only four.
-Half the original expedition was lost to hurricanes and other hardships.
+Half of the original expedition was lost to hurricanes and other hardships.

 Of those who made it to Florida, whether in search of riches and improved social standing or new opportunities like owning land, all were probably thankful to be alive and on dry land, Deagan said.